Elorm-t/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Task 6 - Half the lies they tell about me aren't true: A function that prints every other character of a string, starting with the first character.

 Task 7 - Winning is only half of it.
 Having fun is the other half: A function that prints half of a string.

+Task 8 - Arrays are not pointer: A function that prnints n elements of an array of integers.